Dritzii/BotBuilder-Samples/experimental/adaptive-dialog/csharp_dotnetcore/05.interruptions-bot/README.md

-﻿# EchoBot
+﻿# Interruptions Bot

-Bot Framework v4 echo bot sample.
+Bot Framework v4 Interruption bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses [LUIS](https://luis.ai) and adaptive dialogs to achieve advanced LU concepts such as interruption handling, flexible entity extraction.

 ## Prerequisites